cryptosharks131/lndg/README.md

 # lndg
 Lite GUI web interface to analyze lnd data and manage your node with automation.

+## Docker Installation (requires docker and docker-compose be installed)
+### Build the image
+1. Clone respository `git clone https://github.com/cryptosharks131/lndg.git`
+2. Change directory into the repo `cd lndg`
+3. Customize `docker-compose.yaml` if you like and then build/deploy your docker image: `docker-compose up -d`
+4. LNDg should now be available on port `8889`

+### Notes
+1. Unless you save your `db.sqlite3` file before destroying your container, this data will be lost and rebuilt when making a new container.
+However, some data such as rebalances from previous containers cannot be rebuilt.
+2. You can make this file persist by initializing it first locally `touch /root/lndg/db.sqlite3` and then mapping it locally in your docker-compose file under the volumes. `/root/lndg/db.sqlite3:/lndg/db.sqlite3:rw`

 ## Manual Installation
+### Step 1 - Install lndg
 1. Clone respository `git clone https://github.com/cryptosharks131/lndg.git`
 2. Change directory into the repo `cd lndg`
 3. Make sure you have python virtualenv installed `apt install virtualenv`